ros-tooling/community/README.md

 ## Scope

-WG Tooling’s mission is to provide ROS2 users with simple, robust and easy to use tools for recording, debugging, visualization and introspection purposes.
+WG Tooling’s mission is to provide ROS 2 users with simple, robust and easy to use tools for recording, debugging, visualization and introspection purposes.

 ### In scope